tomharvey/aws-s3cp-bulk/README.md

 copy command's result.

 The summary will inform you of the total number of operations, the number of successes and the number of failures.
+It will also report on some runtime paramaters - the time the process started, and the CSV input file used.

 The detail will report the source/destination file pair, along with either the ETag of the file on success, or the error message if an error occurred.